 This gene encodes a protein that belongs to the lipocalin family.
 Members of this family transport small hydrophobic molecules such as lipids, steroid hormones and retinoids.
 The protein encoded by this gene is a neutrophil gelatinase-associated lipocalin and plays a role in innate immunity by limiting bacterial growth as a result of sequestering iron-containing siderophores.
 The presence of this protein in blood and urine is an early biomarker of acute kidney injury.
 This protein is thought to be be involved in multiple cellular processes, including maintenance of skin homeostasis, and suppression of invasiveness and metastasis.
 Mice lacking this gene are more susceptible to bacterial infection than wild type mice. [provided by RefSeq, Sep 2015]

 GeneCards Summary for LCN2 Gene

 LCN2 (Lipocalin 2) is a Protein Coding gene.
 Diseases associated with LCN2 include Klebsiella Infection and Acute Pyelonephritis.
-Among its related pathways are Interleukin-4 and 13 signaling and Innate Immune System.
+Among its related pathways are Cytokine Signaling in Immune system and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron ion binding.
 An important paralog of this gene is LCN12.

 UniProtKB/Swiss-Prot Summary for LCN2 Gene